ionic-team/ionic-docs/static/usage/v7/theming/manual-dark-mode/vue.md

         document.body.classList.toggle('dark', shouldAdd);
       };

-      // Check/uncheck the toggle and update the theme based on the initial
-      // value of the prefers-color-scheme media query const initializeDarkTheme = (matches) => {
+      // Check/uncheck the toggle and update the theme based on isDark const initializeDarkTheme = (isDark) => {
-        themeToggle.value = matches;
+        themeToggle.value = isDark;
-        toggleDarkTheme(matches);
+        toggleDarkTheme(isDark);
       };

-      initializeDarkTheme(prefersDark.matches);
+      // Initialize the dark theme based on the initial
+      // value of the prefers-color-scheme media query initializeDarkTheme(prefersDark.matches);

       // Listen for changes to the prefers-color-scheme media query